International Contemporary Art Museum

-The Museo Internacional de Arte Contemporáneo-Castillo de San José, is located near Puerto Naos and Arrecife, capital of the island, and the place where César Manrique was born.
+The International Contemporary Art Museum-Castillo de San José is located near Puerto Naos and Arrecife, capital of the island.

-It was built between 1776 and 1779 under the ruling of King Charles III.
-The museum’s privileged location on top of a cliff, made protection from Castillo de San Gagriel easier, and it meant it was a crucial spot to defend Arrecife and its port from the dangers the modern states posed to the Spanish Empire.
-When its use for defensive purposes decreased, it was left abandoned for almost a century.
+It was built between 1776 and 1779 under the mandate of King Charles III.
+Its advantageous location on top of a cliff, was an added asset to the powerful Castle of San Gabriel, and made it an essential spot to defend Arrecife from and its port against the threat of modern states in conflict with the Spanish Empire.

 Children: 2.00 euros (7 – 12)

-The Art, Culture and Tourism Centres are in the process of removing architectural barriers and adapting to physically disabled visitors.
-At present, this Centre is partially accessible.
+The Art, Culture and Tourism Centres are in the process of eliminating architectural barriers and adapting to people with reduced mobility.
+So far, a part of the centre can be accessed.